akakadiya1/tipCalculator/README.md

 - If using Eclipse, ensure JavaFX libraries are added to the build path.

 ##### 3. Run the Application
-- Using an IDE, locate the Main.java file and run it.
+- Using an IDE, locate the hello-view.fxml file and run it.